Why Use Intellectual Property

 In many situations the possession of IP rights and the threat of court action may be sufficient to deter infringers, or even place a company in a competitively advantageous position.

 - IP as an asset with a high potential value

 IP rights, whether it is a patent, a design or other form of rights, represent an investment with an expected return.
-Therefore turning an invention into a marketable product and potential source of steady income is a crucial stage in the innovation process and IP rights help businesses to protect their market shares.
+Therefore turning an invention into a marketable product and potential source of steady income is a crucial stage in the innovation process and IP rights help businesses to protect and prevent their market shares.